Ken Campbell (American football)

-Robert Kenneth Campbell (born 1938) is a former American football player who played with the New York Titans.
-He played college football at West Chester University.
+Robert Kenneth Campbell (born 1938) is an American former professional football player who was an end with the New York Titans of the American Football League (AFL).
+He played college football for the West Chester Golden Rams.
 He is the father of Scott Campbell, who was also a football player.
 Campbell also served as athletic director and a coach at Hershey High School.